Tennessee Sports Betting

 No. Tennessee is one state that has yet to provide a legal framework to allow physical sportsbook locations to accept sports bets.
 Currently, Tennessee has four licensed sportsbook apps available to Tennessee residents.
 The apps can be used anywhere in the state legally.

 The three major sportsbooks all offer unique welcome bonuses.
 DraftKings Sportsbook offers a deposit match worth up to $1,000 at a 20% match rate and a $50 free bet.
-BetMGM similarly offers a deposit match but $500 at a 100% match rate.
-Lastly, FanDuel has a $1,000 risk-free bet available for all new users.
+BetMGM offers a risk-free bet worth up to $600.
+FanDuel has a $1,000 risk-free bet available.